bosch-io/iot-hub-devui/readme.md

 * View devices and their credentials

 ## System Requirements
-To Hub Developer UI works best using the following system environment:
+The Hub Developer UI works best using the following system environment:
 * Java 8
 * Google Chrome